jeffnyman/playwright-hudl/README.md

 ---

 > [!IMPORTANT]
 > This project contains a [DESIGN](DESIGN.md) document that talks about the design of the automation itself.
 There is also a [TESTING](TSETING.md) document that talks more about overall test strategy.
+I also kept a relatively [atomic commit history](https://github.com/jeffnyman/playwright-hudl/commits/main/) to show how I built the project from scratch.

 ---